-In most cases, your first port of call for the College’s role in your study is the College’s Academic Office, staffed by Katherine Camm (Academic Registrar) and Helen Brooks (Access & Admissions Officer).
+In most cases, your first port of call for the College’s role in your study is the College’s Academic Office, staffed by Helen Brooks (Academic and Admissions Manager) and Alice Evans (Academic Administrator).
 The College Office is located upstairs in the Principal’s Lodgings building, above the Accounts Office.

 The College provides you with single accommodation (if required) for one year (usually the first) of your study at Oxford.
 It will also provide you with library, dining and social facilities for the duration of your course.
 It disburses moneys to graduates in the shape of book and travel grants on an annual basis.
 Once a term the Senior Common Room (teaching and other senior members) hosts a joint dinner with the Middle Common Room (matriculated graduate members of the college) followed by a research seminar presented by a member of the college.

 The College enrols you as a member of the university at the beginning of your course and arranges for the provision of your University Card.
 You will also be required to 'matriculate' at a ceremony which confers membership of the University.

 The ceremony takes place on Saturday of Week 1 of Michaelmas Term.
 Any students not present at the first matriculation ceremony will be required to matriculate at the next ceremony on Thursday Week 8 of Michaelmas.
 Any student who commences their course in the middle of an academic year must matriculate at the next available ceremony (there are ceremonies each term on Thursday of Week 8).